Paleobotany: Overview of the paleobotanical record

-An important early land plant fossil locality is the Rhynie Chert, found outside the village of Rhynie in Scotland.
+An important early land plant fossil locality is the Rhynie chert, found outside the village of Rhynie in Scotland.
 The Rhynie chert is an Early Devonian sinter (hot spring) deposit composed primarily of silica.
 It is exceptional due to its preservation of several different clades of plants, from mosses and lycophytes to more unusual, problematic forms.
-Many fossil animals, including arthropods and arachnids, are also found in the Rhynie Chert, and it offers a unique window on the history of early terrestrial life.
+Many fossil animals, including arthropods and arachnids, are also found in the Rhynie chert, and it offers a unique window into the history of early terrestrial life.